picass02005/PyMacro-async/README.rst

 Use a service to run it at startup.

-Nota: your working directory need to be the PyMacro's folder
+Nota 1: your working directory need to be the PyMacro's folder

+Nota 2: you need to run the handler with root privileges

 If you want help, `RTFM <https://wiki.archlinux.org/title/Systemd>`_